Muskantayal02/Customer-Behavior-Engagement-Analytics/README.md

 ## ACADEMIC CONTEXT

-This analytics project was developed as part of an **M.Com academic project**.
-The repository emphasizes the practical analytics workflow, tools, analytical reasoning, and business interpretation demonstrated through the project.
+This analytics project was developed as part of an M.Com academic project, The repository emphasizes the practical analytics workflow, tools, analytical reasoning, and business interpretation demonstrated through the project.

 ---